-As the token handler code is not available in the browser, it can act as a confidential client for the SPA, further increasing the security of token issuance.
+As the code for the OAuth Agent is running outside of the browser, it can act as a confidential client for the SPA, further increasing the security of token issuance.
 The client will now use some form of authentication (client secret, Mutual TLS, etc.) to retrieve tokens from the Authorization Server.

 The Token Handler pattern provides an SPA a level of security similar to regular web apps, but it still is an SPA.
 This means that nothing in terms of app deployment must change — it can still be delivered through a CDN.
 The app does not need a cumbersome backend to process all business features of the app, just a lightweight component capable of dealing with security.
-The SPA itself will usually need very few changes to start talking to the Authorization Server through a token handler.
+The SPA itself will usually need very few changes to start talking to the Authorization Server through an OAuth Agent.

-The token handler implementation can either be stateful or stateless.
+The implementation of token handler components can either be stateful or stateless.
 A stateful implementation would have access to some kind of persistence mechanism (e.g., a database) where tokens from the Authorization Server would be stored.
-The token handler would then issue cookies with a session ID and read tokens from the store.
+The OAuth Agent would then issue cookies with a session ID and read tokens from the store.

-A token handler component can be deployed in different ways.
-It will often be deployed as any other backend service; instances with the deployed code will be spawned in data centers and exposed through a load balancer or gateway.
+Token handler components can be deployed in different ways.
+They will often be deployed as any other backend service; instances with the deployed code will be spawned in data centers and exposed through a load balancer or gateway.

 Since the token handler pattern is intended to be lightweight, serverless functions are another valid deployment option.
 Many CDNs offer static content delivery and the ability to run serverless functions on their infrastructure (take Cloudflare workers, for example).
-This means that a token handler component, in some cases, can be run without the need for any additional infrastructure maintenance.
+This means that the OAuth Agent and OAuth Proxy, in some cases, can be run without the need for any additional infrastructure.

-Whatever the deployment option, there is one thing companies should consider — the token handler must be accessible on the same domain as the SPA, a sibling domain (e.g.,
+Whatever type of hosting is used, the token handler components must be accessible on the same domain as the SPA, a sibling domain (e.g.,

 www.example.com for the SPA, and

-SameSite=strict parameter, which is recommended to maintain a high level of security.
+SameSite=strict parameter, to maintain a high level of security.

-When using a token handler, the SPA receives first-party cookies that work reliably in all modern browsers.
+When using the token handler pattern, the SPA receives first-party cookies that work reliably in all modern browsers.
 The SPA only actually needs to send the cookie in API requests and not during requests for web content.
 This means that web navigation actions that might drop cookies never impact the end user.
 In addition, the SPA is in control of when the actual OAuth redirects occur, and can write custom code before and after such redirects (e.g., to save and load application state).

-The token handler is responsible for all communication with the Authorization Server.
+The OAuth Agent is responsible for all communication with the Authorization Server.
 This hides the complexity of authorization flows from the SPA.
-The token handler can expose a simple API to the SPA, and the SPA does not need to know the details of implemented flows.
-This allows the token handler to choose different strategies for sensitive scenarios.
-For example, the token handler can implement Pushed Authorization Requests, JWT Authorization Requests, or JWT Security Authorization Response Mode, and the complexity of these can be hidden from the SPA.
+A simple API can be exposed to the SPA, and the SPA does not need to be aware of the security details.
+This allows the OAuth Agent to choose different strategies, such as Pushed Authorization Requests, JWT Authorization Requests, or JWT Security Authorization Response Mode, without any code changes in the SPA.